meangpu/nvim/README.md

 - ctrl+shift+e = exploror (treesitter)
 - shift+l / shift+h = go into / out folder on the exploror
 - :pwd = show current dir

+see the `keymap.lua` to see all my shortcut